tomitan100/org.openhab.binding.izoneac/README.md

 # org.openhab.binding.izoneac
-This is a SmartHome/openHAB binding for iZone Air Conditioning contoller.  iZone is one of a few popular third-party controller vailable in Australia for many air conditioner brands.
+This is a SmartHome/openHAB binding for iZone Air Conditioning contoller.  iZone is one of the few popular third-party controller available in Australia for many air conditioner brands.

 # Features
 This binding supports most functionality as the original iZone controller.